 According to another story Kanda Kumara was born in Himalaya.
 It says six female Veddhas have seen this prince in a bush, and they brought up this child.
 This powerful prince created six faces and drank milk from each of them.
 This is how he possesses six faces, when describing God Kataragama it is said that he possesses six faces, twelve hands and rides a peacock.

-Having subdues the Tharaka, proceeding towards “Kailashakutaya”, God Skanda met “Valliamma”, a beautiful female Veddha in an elevated area in Kataragama.
+Having subdued the Tharaka, proceeding towards “Kailashakutaya”, God Skanda met “Valliamma”, a beautiful female Veddha in an elevated area in Kataragama.
 He tried to win the heart of the beautiful Valliamma, as it was of no avail, he asked from Ganesh.
 Ganesh with the elephant’s head ran and frightened Valliamma.
 She then ran to Skanda for protection.
 This is how Valliamma became God Kataragama’s queen and resided at Kataragama.

 The Kataragama procession is held during the month of August.
 Two important events are connected with it are fire walking and water cutting ceremonies.

 Connected with the Kataragama Devale are two other places of worship.
 One is Sella Kataragama and it is also as old as the main devale in Kataragama.
-According to folk lore it is said God Kataragama met Valliamma at this place.
+According to folklore, it is said God Kataragama met Valliamma at this place.
 The distance from Kataragama to Sella Kataragama is about 5 km.

 It is believed that God Kataragama resided at Vedihitikanda which is about 3 km from Kataragama.
 Shrine with a Bo-tree, where the God resided is located on top of a mountain.
-Even though the climbing is hard, it is one of the most venerated places in the southern Sri Lanka.
+Even though the climbing is hard, it is one of the most venerated places in southern Sri Lanka.